github/codeql/docs/language/ql-training-rst/cpp/global-data-flow-cpp.rst

 ================

 - Many security problems can be phrased as an information flow problem:

-  “Given a (problem-specific) set of sources and sinks, is there a path in the data flow graph from some source to some sink?”
+  Given a (problem-specific) set of sources and sinks, is there a path in the data flow graph from some source to some sink?

 - Some examples: